10 Best Balloon Window Shades

 Finding the Right Size and Coverage

-Before you choose a balloon window shade, measure the window width and length carefully.
-Most tie-up balloon shades list a single width, but some are sold as pairs or two-panel sets.
-If your window is wider than 42 inches, check whether the shade is intended to sit flat across the frame or gather loosely for a fuller balloon effect.
+Before choosing a balloon window shade, measure the window width and length at three points and use the smallest measurement to avoid returns.
+Most tie-up balloon shades list a single width, but several ranked options ship as two-panel sets that frame the window more symmetrically when raised.
+If your window is wider than 42 inches, decide whether the shade will sit flat across the frame or gather loosely for a fuller balloon effect.
 A gathered look typically requires one-and-a-half to two times the window width in fabric.
-For length, decide whether you want the shade to cover the entire window or stop at mid-length for a café-style installation.
-Standard lengths near 63 inches work well for many residential windows, while shorter 47-inch versions fit basement glass, bathroom sills, and narrow side lights.

 Fabric and Light-Control Tradeoffs